ghi-electronics/Documentation/software/coding-options/python.md

 print("Hello DUE!")
 ```

-Go to the [**Downloads**](../downloads.md) page and download the latest Python library.
-Install the library on your system using `pip install DUE-0.0.1-py3-none-any.whl`

-If you do not have the pyserial already installed, then also run `pip install pyserial`.
+We now need to install the DUE Python library `pip install DUELink`.
+The DUELink package will also install all required dependencies.
+The library is also available on the [downloads](../downloads.md) page if needed.

+> [!Tip]
+> The DUE python library requires pyserial, which requires an admin access to install.

 ## Blinky!
 Our first program will blink the on-board LED 20 times, where it comes on for 200ms and then it is off for 800ms.